kwat0308/gtracr/docs/trajectory.md

 ```
 from gtracr.trajectory import Trajectory
-# matplotlib not required, just required for plotting purposes
-import matplotlib.pyplot as plt

 # initialize a cosmic ray trajectory that arrives at the horizon
 # from the West at 100km above sea level at the Kamioka site with